Piano Concerto (Davies): Composition

-Instrumentation

 The work is scored for solo piano and an orchestra comprising piccolo, two flutes, two oboes, cor anglais, two clarinets, bass clarinet, two bassoons, contrabassoon, four horns, three trumpets, three trombones, timpani, three percussionists, and strings.

 Recording

 A recording of the work, performed Kathryn Stott and Royal Philharmonic Orchestra under Davies, was released on CD through Naxos Records in January 2013.
 The disk also features Davies's 1969 motet for orchestra Worldes Blis.